Support for Institutional Success

 Belinda A. Prihoda, Ed.D., has served as high school science teacher, Area Coordinator of Science and Mathematics, Assistant Professor of Chemistry and Physical Science, Director of Faculty Development, Director of Assessment, Assistant Vice President for Institutional Effectiveness, Research, and Assessment, and SACSCOC Liaison.
 Her areas of specialty include curriculum development and assessment – particularly the connection between assessment, student learning, student retention, graduation rates, and the curriculum – and the reaffirmation of accreditation process.
 Dr. Prihoda has worked for Tyler Junior College, Jarvis Christian College, Kilgore College, and Quitman Independent School District.
 She received her Doctorate in Education from Texas A&M University-Commerce and Master of Science and Bachelor of Science in Chemistry from Texas A&M University in College Station.

-Sunya L. "Suny" Young is a seasoned fundraising professional with more than 12 years of experience.
-She's worked for both public and private higher education institutions serving as vice president of institutional advancement, foundation executive director, director of development, director of corporate and foundation relations, and director of planned giving.
+Sunya L. "Suny" Young is a seasoned fundraising professional with more than 15 years of experience.
+She's worked for both public and private higher education institutions serving as vice president of institutional advancement, foundation executive director, director of development, director of corporate and foundation relations, director of planned giving, and Title III Director.
 She's also experienced in public relations and communications having worked as public affairs manager for a large, national corporation.
 Ms. Young received a Bachelor's degree from Temple University, a Master’s degree from Webster University, and a certificate in Fund Raising Management from the prestigious Fund Raising School at Indiana University.
-As a partner with Benchmark Higher Education Associates, she focuses on fundraising and data compilation and analysis for clients, as well as marketing and business development for BHEA.
+As a partner with Benchmark Higher Education Associates, she focuses on fundraising and data compilation and analysis for clients, grant administration and management, and marketing and business development.